skojaku/km_config/README.md

 C++, Matlab and Python code for the KM--config algorithm.

 Please cite
   Kojaku, S. and Masuda, N. "Core-periphery structure requires somthing else in the network".
-Preprint arXiv:1710.07076 (2017).
+New Journal of Physics, 20, (2017).